KeithEvansK/Witches-Vroom/README.md

 ## About
-Witches' Vroom is a fast paced mobile game where the purpose is to avoid obsticales and collect the coins in the level.
+Witches' Vroom is a fast paced mobile game where the purpose is to avoid obstacles and collect the coins in the level.

 The game features several gameplay mechanics such as:
  - Endless levels